ddev/ddev/docs/users/cli-usage.md

 * `ddev drush` (Drupal and Backdrop only) gives direct access to the drush CLI
 * `ddev artisan` (Laravel only) gives direct access to the Laravel artisan CLI
 * `ddev magento` (Magento2 only) gives access to the magento CLI
+* `ddev yarn` gives direct access to the yarn CLI
 * `ddev config global --simple-formatting` tells ddev to not try to make a fancy table in `ddev describe` and `ddev list`

+## Node.js, npm, nvm, and yarn

+`nodejs`, `npm`, `nvm` and `yarn` are preinstalled in the web container.
+You can configure the default value of the installed nodejs version with the `nodejs_version` option in `.ddev/config.yaml` or with `ddev config --nodejs_version`.
+You can also override that with any value using the built-in `nvm` in the web container or with `ddev nvm`, for example `ddev nvm install 6`.
+There is also a `ddev yarn` command.

 ## Partial Bundled Tools List